Generalisations of the Russo-Townsend formulation

 \section{Discussion and further generalisations}

 The generating formulation for self-dual nonlinear electrodynamics proposed in this paper, which is a natural generalisation of the Russo-Townsend work \cite{Russo:2025fuc}, is more economical than the Ivanov-Zupnik approach \cite{IZ_N3, IZ1, IZ2}.
-The latter makes use of an auxiliary two-form field.
-However, the Ivanov-Zupnik formulation is truly universal in the sense that it has been extended to the followings cases: (i) ${\cal N} =1$ and ${\cal N}=2$ supersymmetric models for self-dual nonlinear electrodynamics \cite{K13,ILZ}; (ii) self-dual theories in $4n$ dimensions \cite{Kuzenko:2019nlm}; and (iii) self-dual models for $\cal N$-extended superconformal gauge multiplets \cite{KR21-2, Kuzenko:2023ebe}.
+The latter makes use of an auxiliary two-form field.\footnote{To be more specific, here we refer to the so-called ``$\nu$-frame’’ version of the Ivanov-Zupnik formulation.
+In a recent interesting work \cite{Baglioni:2025tsc}, a relationship has been established between the Russo-Townsend approach and the alternative ``$\mu$-frame’’ version of the Ivanov-Zupnik formulation.} However, the Ivanov-Zupnik formulation is truly universal in the sense that it has been extended to the followings cases: (i) ${\cal N} =1$ and ${\cal N}=2$ supersymmetric models for self-dual nonlinear electrodynamics \cite{K13,ILZ}; (ii) self-dual theories in $4n$ dimensions \cite{Kuzenko:2019nlm}; and (iii) self-dual models for $\cal N$-extended superconformal gauge multiplets \cite{KR21-2, Kuzenko:2023ebe}.

 It is known that a general solution of the self-duality equation \eqref{selfdualequation} involves a real function of a real argument \cite{GR1,KT2}.
 Such a function naturally emerges within the Ivanov-Zupnik approach \cite{IZ_N3, IZ1, IZ2} as the self-interaction.
 A similar function originates as a scalar potential in the Russo-Townsend formulation \cite{Russo:2025fuc} and its generalisation given in this paper, eqs. \eqref{RT-Lagrangian} and \eqref{potential}.